julioisaias/contpy/README.md

 ## Contribution

 If you like the project, give it a star, or you can contribute.
-This is basically that it can help someone who is looking for a solution built from scratch.

 ## License